Leading With Warmth and Strength

 If great leadership is the ability to influence, inspire and motivate others to achieve, what are the qualities that make this happen?
-According to John Neffinger and Matthew Kohut, the answer lies in the delicate balance of warmth and strength, or likeability and the ability to get things done.
+According to John Neffinger and Matthew Kohut (2013), the answer lies in the delicate balance of warmth and strength, or likeability and the ability to get things done.

-These qualities are seen in influential people like Oprah Winfrey and world leaders like Bill Clinton and Barack Obama.
-They come across to us as warm and likable, with an unspoken quality that makes us aware of their strength.
+These qualities are seen in influential people like Oprah Winfrey and world leaders like Bill Clinton and Barack Obama who come across as warm and likable, with an unspoken quality that makes us aware of their strength.

-Tone of voice – use a tone that conveys friendship and collegiality.
-Speak in a lower pitch as you would if you were confiding in a friend.
-Demonstrating that they are like you and you are like them builds rapport.
+Use a tone that conveys friendship and collegiality.
+Speak in a lower pitch as you were confiding in a friend.
+Lower tones also convey more strength and authority.

-Validate feelings – acknowledge how people are feeling.
-You don’t need to agree with them but rather show that you are empathetic.
-Rapport is more likely to be established because the recipient feels heard and understood.
+Acknowledge how people are feeling.
+You don’t need to necessarily agree with them, but be empathetic.
+Rapport is more likely to be established if the recipient feels heard and understood.

-Smile – a genuine smile conveys so much.
+A genuine smile is a powerful conveyor of information.
 We are constantly assessing facial expressions and unconsciously making decisions about whether someone is a friend or foe.
 We respond to a smile by also smiling.
-As the leader, your mood and behaviour has an impact.
-Take control and decide on the impact you want to make.
+In leadership positions, your mood and behaviour have an impact.

 Stand up straight – your posture conveys a message.
-How you carry yourself means something.
+The way in which you carry yourself carries connotations.
 Confident people with a purpose and a mission don’t slouch.

-Stand your ground – don’t raise your voice.
-Listen to others – assess the situation and state your point of view.
+Don’t raise your voice.
+Listen to others.
+Assess the situation and state your point of view respectfully.

-Use eye contact – muscles around our eyes belie our true feelings.
-When you say what you mean your eyes will send a powerful message.
+Muscles around our eyes belie our true feelings.
+When you speak honestly your eyes will send a powerful message.

-Understanding the warmth and strength equation of effective leadership behaviour will help you create the workplace where people flourish.
-A place where people care about the work they produce and the patients benefit from the excellent service provided.
+Demonstrating warmth and strength in your leadership will help you create a workplace culture where people flourish and care about their work.
+In turn, patients will benefit from excellent service.